The Ultimate Guide to Wedding Venue Dry Hire in the UK

 Liability and Insurance Details

 Securing adequate public liability insurance is a cornerstone requirement for dry hire wedding venues across the UK.
-You'll need to understand various liability types and ensure your coverage meets the venue's minimum insurance limits, which typically range from £2.5m to £5m.
+Venues may require clients to obtain their own event insurance with a minimum public liability coverage, typically ranging from £2.5 million to £5 million.
+You'll need to understand various liability types and ensure your coverage meets the venue's minimum insurance limits.

 You'll also need to understand who bears responsibility for potential venue damage or guest injuries during your event.
-Ecclesiastical Insurance provides comprehensive coverage specifically for damages caused by guests.
+Ecclesiastical Insurance's comprehensive coverage is specifically designed to protect against damages caused by guests.
 Due to the property's unique status, you'll likely encounter additional liability considerations for historic or listed venues.

 Insurance costs vary significantly - expect to pay between £58 and £85 for adequate coverage, depending on your chosen provider and policy specifics.
-Remember that public liability insurance differs from standard wedding insurance, though some policies combine both.
+Keep in mind that public liability insurance differs from standard wedding insurance, although some policies may combine both.

 Be sure to thoroughly review all terms and conditions, paying particular attention to coverage exclusions and venue-specific requirements.